MuhammadSuffian/IESA-Intelligent-Energy-Scenario-Analysis-Live/README.md

 ## 📞 Support

-For support, email your-email@example.com or create an issue in the repository.
+For support, muhammad.suffian.5959@gmail.com or create an issue in the repository.

 ## 🔄 Updates